ArnaudBuchholz/chrome-extension-url-mapper/README.md

 ## Purpose

-I had the
-The idea for this tool

 The tool was created to solve a server configuration issue.
 I wanted to be able to load the application with different components without changing the web server mappings (because I could not).
-With this tool, you can configure the browser to substitute URLs.
+With this tool, you can configure the browser to substitute URLs before the content is fetched.

 ## Features